SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/selections.newSelection.newScriptSelection.md

 > [!NOTE]
 > This feature requires the SuperOffice Expander Services licence.

 In a script-based selection, you define a data selection using a CRMScript, which offers almost unlimited possibilities for advanced calculations and criteria for defining the selection.
 You can order a script tailored to your company's needs from SuperOffice or a SuperOffice partner.
 You can also create a CRMScript yourself.
-CRMScript documentation is available at <a href="https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/CRMScript-CRMScript.md" target="_blank">SuperOffice Community</a>.
+See the [CRMScript documentation][1].

 Assuming you already have a script to use as a basis, a script-based selection is created as follows: